 Let’s face it, with a hefty investment like wood flooring, education is everything when you’re after a timeless, less trendy look.

-Speaking of trends, the aforementioned NAHB report interestingly noted the rising trend of “farmhouse styles incorporating ample amounts of wood.”
+Speaking of trends, a recent NAHB report noted the rising trend of “farmhouse styles incorporating ample amounts of wood.”

 Are you surprised that modern farmhouse allure is still going strong?